A WordPress Plugins Guide For Entrepreneurs

 WS Form Pro (Paid)

-USD $59/yr + GST Personal Plan (Auto Renews) 1 Site.
+USD $59/yr + GST Personal Plan (Auto Renews) 1 Site

-“WSForm is an easy way to make advanced next-gen web forms with a friendly interface that’s intuitive for beginners without coding.”
+“WSForm is an easy way to make advanced web forms with a friendly interface that’s intuitive for beginners without coding.”

 Postmark SMTP (Free)

-Tip: Once you reach 100 emails /mth limit, upgrade to USD $15/mth for 10K emails.
+Tip: Once you reach 100 emails /mth, upgrade to their Basic plan USD $15/mth for 10K emails.
+Bare-Ess-06

-The four plugins are critical for site indexing, on-page SEO, structured data, preloading cache, lazy loading images & delaying scrips for SEO performance.
+These four plugins are critical for site indexing, on-page SEO, structured data, preloading cache, lazy loading images & delaying scrips for SEO performance.

 Rank Math SEO (Free)